douglangille/darkling-whim/_posts/2014-11-14-haley-on-the-road.md

 ---

 title: Haley on the Road
 header:
  teaser: /assets/images/road-166543.jpg
  overlay_image: /assets/images/road-166543.jpg
 categories:
-  - Writings
+  - writings
-tags:
+tags: [vignette, thriller, haley]
-  - Haley
 ---
 We had to pull over on the side of the road when the jeep started to overheat.
 I got out and stretched.
 Even though it was early November, it was unseasonably warm.
 I placed my hands on the small of my back and arched as far back as I could.
 I heard a popping sound and winced.